 COLLECTIVE WORSHIP IN OUR SCHOOL

-The Liturgy Coordinator works closely with the RE Coordinator to ensure a cohesive response to the development of child and staff spirituality.
+The Liturgy Coordinator works closely with the RE Coordinator and Head Teacher to ensure a cohesive response to the development of child and staff spirituality.

 Collective worship takes place in school daily, staff and pupils are encouraged to pray with thoughtfulness and with respect through a variety of prayer experiences - whole school Masses and liturgies, assemblies and prayer services together with formal classroom and individual reflective prayer.
 This worship will follow the liturgical year and include appropriate feast days, it will also encompass Gospel Virtues, British values, world events and worlds faiths to enable pupils to appreciate their place in society and respect those around them.
 Nursery experiences classroom prayer and assemblies and when ready whole School Mass.

 When, where, who, what?
 What resources will I need?
 Create focus.
 Send invitations.

 How will we begin / enter – to music?
 Create an atmosphere of prayer.
 Use a ‘gathering chant’, come in procession.

 Reading from scriptures.
 Pause at times for quiet contemplation.
 Dramatise the readings / Use power point?